Sociopaths are predictable.

 This doesn’t mean I wasn’t terrified.
 I was.

 The most important thing to do when the sociopath behind the mask comes out is to protect ourselves.
 Confronting or questioning or accusing them is playing with fire.
 This is not the time for a heart-to-heart.
-This is because none of the emotions we feel, none of the betrayal, none of the good times we had, not even the great sex – none of it means anything to the sociopath.
-They felt nothing.
+This is because none of the emotions we feel, none of what we think of as betrayal, none of the good times we had, not even the sex – none of it means anything we thought it did.
+They felt nothing but glee at taking, getting, using, stealing.
 They were not in a relationship.
 A relationship did not exist.

 They were in a game to gain what they wanted: a good reputation, a livelihood, a place to live, a car to drive.
 We were merely a resource.
 However, sociopaths do get angry when their game is playing out or being taken away.
-Anger and desire or want are the only two emotions sociopaths feel with any particular depth.
-It is exceedingly important that we understand how a sociopath thinks.
+Anger and desire or want are the only emotions sociopaths feel with any particular depth aside from fear – they deeply fear being caught.
+Their innate dependence on us for survival, their desperation due to their limited brains make for a dangerous combo and yet we control them when we understand how a sociopath thinks.

 To hear more than can be absorbed in one sitting view this National Geographic video on the anti-social psychopath or sociopath.
 See it here.
 This is not to be missed.